statesman/election-results-20170506/README.md

 * If you are pulling from the Travis results, then you can put those results in your `williamsons_results_YYYYMMDD.csv` file with the "W" removed from the precinct name, so they can be processed by the `results.py` script, which will add the W back as needed.
 If you want only the Williamson precincts, then you can include `left(Precinct_name,1) in ("W")` in the WHERE statement to filter for them.
 * NOTE: If there are no Williamson county results at all, you have to keep/make that `williamsons_results_YYYYMMDD.csv` file with a header or edit the the `races.py` script to not consider the williamson file.
 Williamson County Elections take longer to get precinct-level results to us.
 You might want to run with the Travis version of their results while you wait on the rest of their races.
-* In 20161108, in the OpenRefine step noted above, I exported those records separately before removing them, but they are actually in the Williamson county results.

 ### Hays county precincts in Travis results